-If you are a Georgian citizen with a non-biometric passport or if you have another nationality and you have a Georgian residence permit, you will need a visa for the Netherlands.
-In that case we advise you to read the information on this page carefully.
+If you live in Georgia and want to apply for a short-stay visa for the Netherlands, find out about the rules and how to apply.
 In case your main destination is Belgium, Luxembourg or Spain you can also apply for a visa at the Netherlands embassy in Tbilisi.

 Do I need an airport transit visa?

 Whether you need an airport transit visa depends on a number of things, including your nationality.
 The Visa Advisor helps you determine whether you need an airport transit visa.

 What do I need to do?